Andrew Jackson: Election of 1828 and death of Rachel Jackson

 The political campaign was dominated by the personal abuse that partisans flung at both candidates.
-Jackson was accused of being the son of an English prostitute and a mulatto, and he was labeled a slave trader who trafficked in human flesh.
+Jackson was accused of being the son of an English prostitute and a mulatto, and he was accurately labeled a slave trader who trafficked in human flesh.
 A series of pamphlets known as the Coffin Handbills accused him of having murdered 18 white men, including the soldiers he had executed for desertion and alleging that he stabbed a man in the back with his cane.
+(In 1807, Jackson had been indicted and acquitted on a charge of assault with intent to kill in the case of the alleged cane stabbing.)
 They stated that he had intentionally massacred Native American women and children at the Battle of Horseshoe Bend, ate the bodies of Native Americans he killed in battle, and threatened to cut off the ears of congressmen who questioned his behavior during the First Seminole War.

 Jackson and Rachel were accused of adultery for living together before her divorce was finalized, and Rachel heard about the accusation.
 She had been under stress throughout the election, and just as Jackson was preparing to head to Washington for his inauguration, she fell ill.
-She did not live to see her husband become president, dying of a stroke or heart attack a few days later, and was buried on Christmas Eve.
-Jackson believed that the abuse from Adams' supporters had hastened her death, stating at her funeral: "May God Almighty forgive her murderers, as I know she forgave them.
+She did not live to see her husband become president, dying of a stroke or heart attack a few days later.
+Jackson believed that the abuse from Adams's supporters had hastened her death, stating at her funeral: "May God Almighty forgive her murderers, as I know she forgave them.
 I never can."

 Presidency (1829–1837)

 Inauguration

-Jackson arrived in Washington on February 11.
-His first concern was forming his cabinet.
-He chose Van Buren as Secretary of State, his friend John Eaton as Secretary of War, Samuel D. Ingham as Secretary of Treasury, John Branch as Secretary of Navy, John M. Berrien as Attorney General, and William T. Barry as Postmaster General.
-Jackson was inaugurated on March 4, 1829, becoming the first president-elect to take the oath of office on the East Portico of the U.S. Capitol.
-Embittered by his defeat, Adams refused to attend.
-In his inaugural address, Jackson promised to protect the sovereignty of the states, respect the limits of the presidency, reform the government by removing disloyal or incompetent appointees, and observe a fair policy toward Native Americans.
+Jackson arrived in Washington, D.C., on February 11, and began forming his cabinet.
+He chose Van Buren as Secretary of State, John Eaton as Secretary of War, Samuel D. Ingham as Secretary of Treasury, John Branch as Secretary of Navy, John M. Berrien as Attorney General, and William T. Barry as Postmaster General.
+Jackson was inaugurated on March 4, 1829; Adams, who was embittered by his defeat, refused to attend.
+Jackson was the first president-elect to take the oath of office on the East Portico of the U.S. Capitol.
+In his inaugural address, he promised to protect the sovereignty of the states, respect the limits of the presidency, reform the government by removing disloyal or incompetent appointees, and observe a fair policy toward Native Americans.
 Jackson invited the public to the White House, which was promptly overrun by well-wishers who caused minor damage to its furnishings.
 The spectacle earned him the nickname "King Mob".